LON - ORD

 What is the cheapest London to Chicago O'Hare Intl Airport flight route?

-Our data shows that the cheapest route for a return flight from London to Chicago O'Hare Intl Airport cost £435 and was between London Heathrow Airport (LHR) and Chicago O'Hare Intl Airport (ORD).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is £435.
+The cheapest return flight from London to Chicago O'Hare Intl Airport costs £410 on the route between London Heathrow Airport (LHR) and Chicago O'Hare Intl Airport (ORD).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from London to Chicago O'Hare Airport?